Perl Elements to Avoid

 Sources of This Advice

-This is a short list of the sources from which this advice was taken which also contains material for further reading:
+This is a short list of the sources from which this advice was taken, and which also contain material for further reading: